 Apple, please just give your developers a choice!
 Let us bill our own customers through our own systems so we can help them with extensions, refunds, discounts, or whatever in our own way.
 This is our business, not your business.

-The App Store guidelines have been controversial for a long time.
-While the recent case of “Hey” mail is currently being discussed, more and more companies are demanding regulation of the digital marketplace – not least because of antitrust concerns.
-If you would like to see the full letter, you can find it on the official company website of "Hey".
+App Store guidelines have long been controversial.
+While the recent "Hey" email case is currently being discussed, more and more companies are calling for regulation of the digital marketplace – not least due to antitrust concerns.
+Those who would like to read the full letter can find it on the official website. company website from “Hey”.
 (Photo by bigtunaonline / Bigstockphoto)